Practical cloud machine learning

 The friction points:

-• Persistent data: When you destroy the pod, your dataset and model checkpoints disappear.
-You need to use network volumes - persistent storage that you attach and detach from different pods.
-This separates your data lifecycle from your compute lifecycle.
+• Persistent data: When we destroy the pod, our datasets and model checkpoints disappear.
+We need network volumes — persistent storage we can attach and detach across pods — to separate our data lifecycle from our compute lifecycle.

-• Repetitive setup: Every new pod means repeating the same setup steps.
-You can script this away - for example, I automate SSH key management by generating a disposable key, using GitHub CLI to add it to my account, running the job, then removing the key.
-But it’s still overhead.
-I could learn to use containerization, but that is precisely what I was hoping to avoid
+• Repetitive setup: Every new pod forces repeating the same setup.
+We can script it — for example, I automate SSH key management by generating a disposable key, using the GitHub CLI to add it to my account, running the job, then removing the key — but it’s still overhead.
+I could learn to use containerization, but that’s precisely what I was hoping to avoid.

-The remote computer model works well for interactive development and debugging, when you need a stateful environment.
+The remote computer model works well for interactive development and debugging, when we need a stateful environment.
 But for batch jobs like hyperparameter sweeps, the manual overhead gets annoying.

-The alternative approach: stop thinking about computers and start thinking about functions.
+The alternative approach is to stop thinking about computers and start thinking about functions.
 This is what Modal offers for GPU computing.

-How it works: You write a Python function and add a decorator that says “run this on a cloud server with an L40S GPU.”
-No provisioning servers, no SSH, and you only pay for the seconds your function actually runs.
+How it works: We write a Python function and add a decorator that says “run this on a cloud server with an L40S GPU.”
+No provisioning of servers, no SSH, and we only pay for the seconds our function runs.

 The workflow:

-1. Define environment in code: Instead of a Dockerfile, we specify your environment in Python.
-Much more reproducible.
+1. Define environment in code: We specify the environment in plain Python.

 image = (